bounverif/openx-assets/README.md

 ## License Information

-All contents of this repository, including source code, simulation assets, and associated tools, are distributed under the [Mozilla Public License 2.0 (MPL-2.0)](https://opensource.org/licenses/MPL-2.0) unless otherwise specified.
+All contents of this repository—including source code, simulation assets, and associated tools—are distributed under the [Mozilla Public License 2.0 (MPL-2.0)](https://opensource.org/licenses/MPL-2.0), unless otherwise noted.
+Portions of the 3D assets are derived from original works licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.

-The Openx Assets Blender extension package is distributed under the [GNU General Public License v3.0 (GPL-3.0)](https://opensource.org/licenses/GPL-3.0) or later.
+The OpenX Assets Blender extension package is distributed under the [GNU General Public License v3.0 (GPL-3.0)](https://opensource.org/licenses/GPL-3.0) or later.

+This project complies with the [REUSE Specification 3.3](https://reuse.software/spec-3.3/).